too-much-todotxt/spec/The-Todo.txt-Format.md

 In order to move along a project like "Cleaning out the garage," my task list should give me the next logical action to take in order to move that project along.
 "Clean out the garage" isn't a good todo item; but "Call Goodwill to schedule pickup" in the "Clean out garage" project is.

-*Context.* _Getting Things Done_ author David Allen suggests splitting up your task lists by context - ie, the place and situation where you'll work on the job.
+*Context.* _[[Getting Things Done|http://en.wikipedia.org/wiki/Getting_Things_Done]]_ author David Allen suggests splitting up your task lists by context - ie, the place and situation where you'll work on the job.
 Messages that you need to send go in the "@email" context; calls to be made "@phone", household projects "@home."

 That way, when you've got a few minutes in the car with your cell phone, you can easily check your "@phone" tasks and make a call or two while you have the opportunity.

 h2.
-Suggested Todo.txt format
+Todo.txt format rules

+Todo.txt is a plain text file, but to take advantage of structured task metadata like priority, projects, context, creation and completion date, there are a few very simple but flexible file format rules.

+These rules make the todo.txt file both readable by humans, and easily parsed by tools like the [[Todo.txt Touch mobile app and Todo.txt Command Line interface|http://todotxt.com]].
+This format has been developed and refined over the course of 5 years by the [[Todo.txt community|http://groups.yahoo.com/group/todotxt/]] of users and developers.

+The first and most important rule of todo.txt is: *_A single line in your todo.txt text file represents a single task._*

+Here are the rest.

+h2.
+Incomplete Tasks: 3 Format Rules

 The beauty of todo.txt is that it's completely unstructured; the fields you can attach to each task are only limited by your imagination.
 To get started, use special notation to indicate task context (like @phone), project (like +GarageSale) and priority (like (A)).
 So, a todo.txt file might look like this:
 <pre>